Court to take other matters into account (including pre-sentence custody)

 -

-whether the time spent in rehabilitation has been productive: Hughes v R; Kelly v R at [11].
+whether the time spent in rehabilitation has been productive: Hughes v R at [38]; [cf Truss v R at [22] discussed above].

 If conditions amounting to quasi-custody are established, the extent to which the sentence should be adjusted is a matter of discretion for the sentencing judge: Kelly v R at [50]; Bonett v R at [50].
-The discount given for time spent in a residential program does not need to be quantified: R v Sullivan [2004] NSWCCA 99 at [67].
-However, a figure of between 50–75% of the period spent on the program has been allowed in a number of cases: R v Cartwright (1989) 17 NSWLR 243; R v Eastway; R v Douglas (unrep, 4/3/97, NSWCCA); Kelly v R at [51], [53]; Hughes v R at [38].
-This figure may be reduced as the conditions in the program become less strict: R v Psaroudis (unrep, 1/4/96, NSWCCA).
+The discount given for time spent in a residential program does not need to be quantified: R v Sullivan [2004] NSWCCA 99 at [67]; cited in Small v R at [39].
+However, a figure of 50% of the period spent on the program has been allowed in a number of cases: R v Eastway; R v Douglas (unrep, 4/3/97, NSWCCA); Kelly v R at [51], [53]; Hughes v R at [38].

 MERIT — Magistrates Early Referral Into Treatment program

 The completion of a MERIT program should not be equated with a period of quasi-custody: R v Brown [2006] NSWCCA 144.
-James J said at [59] that if any allowance was made “it would, in my opinion, only be a very small allowance”.
+James J said at [59] that if any allowance was made “it would … only be a very small allowance”.

-Hodgson JA said at [4] that completion of the program was a powerful consideration in the applicant’s favour.
-He went on to say:
+Hodgson JA said at [4] that completion of the program was a powerful consideration in the offender’s favour and:

 Drug Court